COVID-19 nearly killed this office furniture startup; turning to home offices may save it – TechCrunch

 Indeed, speed and price are things that continue to appeal to companies no matter where their employees are.

-You can imagine that they are proving important to people who are more newly working from home and do not have stipends, too — which is what has Hayes feeling optimistic about Branch’s prospects after its near-death experience.
+You can imagine that they are proving important to people who are more newly working from home and do not have stipends, too — which is what has Hayes feeling optimistic about Branch’s prospects.

 “You never want to go through something like this [pandemic], but in a weird way, it has opened up a business that we wouldn’t have focused on, which is direct to consumer.”